Sketchplanations

 The Data Prison illustration: shows 2 tables with identical data describing a schedule of work and fun for every day of the week.
 The "imprisoned" data in the table on the left is separated by lines in a grid.
 The "freed" data in the table on the right has no lines, and instead uses shading and spacing.

-The default table crowds out your data with non-data-ink and locks your data into cells.
-When data is locked into cells their relationships with other data is harder to see and the reader has to work harder to learn from your table.
+When data is locked into cells, their relationships with other data are harder to see, and the reader has to work harder to learn from your table.

 More Tufte sketchplanations: